E-ideals in exponential polynomial ring: Unique Factorization domain

 First of all we recall some notions and known results.
 An exponential polynomial $f(\x) \in K[\x]^E$ is invertible if it is of the form $f(\x)=e^{g(\x) }$ for some $g(\x) \in K[\x]^E$.
 The notions of prime and irreducible element in $K[\x]^E$ are the usual ones.

-The pioneering work of Ritt (see \cite{Ritt}) on the factorization of the ring of exponential polynomials of height $1$ (see below for the definition of height) over $\C$ has been extended over the years to larger classes of exponential polynomial rings (see \cite{HRS}, \cite{GP74}), and more in general to group rings of a divisible torsion free abelian group over a unique factorization domain (see \cite{Everest_Porten}).
-We recall the statement of the factorization which is appropriate to our context.
+The pioneering work of Ritt (see \cite{Ritt}) on the factorization of the ring of exponential polynomials of height $1$ (see below for the definition of height) over $\C$ has been extended over the years to larger classes of exponential polynomial rings (see \cite{HRS}, \cite{GP74}), and more in general to group rings of a divisible torsion free Abelian group over a unique factorization domain (see \cite{Everest_Porten}).
+The following factorization result follows from Theorem 1 of \cite{Everest_Porten}) once the E-ring $K[\x]^E$ is considered as the group ring $K[\overline x][t^{\bigoplus_{i\geq 0} A_i}]$, see Remark~\ref{rem:standard-completion}.